swan-ne/about-me-/README.md

 i am very open to talking and making friends with anyone! if you'd like to chat w2i, i may not see your message sadly.

-you're also welcome to sit/cuddle by me anytime! you can vent to me as well.
+you're also welcome to sit/cuddle by me anytime! you can vent to me as well just as long as you whisper.

 BYF ::
 ____